Justin-Randall/lochash/README.md

 The use of templates also allows for recursive location databases.
 2 or 3 amortized constant-time lookups can handle enormous query spaces.
 Objects within a few meters may be on a leaf, with the leaf database handling several hundred thousand kilometers, and a parent handling several hundred thousand more of those leaf nodes, etc....

 Another advantage of type templating allows integration with other applications.
-For example, a 3-float coordinate location hash used with UnrealEngine can easily provide a nice helper to convert FVec3 to the tripe-float coordinate tuples used by the LocationHash database.
+For example, a 3-float coordinate location hash used with UnrealEngine can easily provide a nice helper to convert FVec3 to the triple-float coordinate tuples used by the LocationHash database.

 ## Performance